Southwest Airlines and Chase have a great portfolio of co-branded credit cards at a variety of “price points” (and by

 Earn Companion Pass With Southwest Credit Cards

-The rewards structure on this card isn’t industry-leading, though the reason you may want to put spending on this card is for another reason.
+The rewards structure on the Southwest Plus Card isn’t industry-leading, though the reason you may want to put spending on this card is for another reason.

-One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that exclusively through credit card spending (or credit card bonuses) on a Southwest credit card.
+One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that through credit card spending (or credit card bonuses) on a Southwest credit card.

 With Southwest Companion Pass you can have someone travel with you for the entire year (whether you are paying cash or redeeming points), and just pay taxes and fees for them.
 This is such an incredible deal, and basically doubles the value you can get from flying Southwest.

-Companion Pass requires earning 125,000 Rapid Rewards points per calendar year, though only certain types of points accrual qualify, including Southwest credit card spending, as well as Southwest credit card sign-up bonuses.
+The Companion Pass requires earning 125,000 Rapid Rewards points per calendar year, though only certain types of points accrual qualify, including Southwest credit card spending, as well as Southwest credit card welcome bonuses.

 Southwest Plus Card 3% Foreign Transaction Fees